 Resources for those who identify with underrepresented groups

 BIPOC identity meetup: Anyone who identifies as BIPOC at CU Boulder is welcome to this inclusive, informal meetup via Zoom to create genuine connections, share lived experiences of all kinds, and support one another as BIPOC students, staff, researchers, and educators.
-Though designed originally for folks at CU institutes and the 2021 Racial Equity Challenge for Institutes participants/facilitators, anyone who identifies as BIPOC at CU Boulder is welcome.
+Though designed originally for folks at CU institutes, anyone who identifies as BIPOC at CU Boulder is welcome.
+The affinity group is hosted by facilitators from the Institute of Cognitive Science.
 You can read more about the meet up and follow the sign-up link to get on a mailing list for the Zoom info.
 Meetups happen the first Friday of every month during spring and fall semester.

 The Research & Innovation Office maintains a comprehensive list of CU Boulder and local resources for people from underrepresented groups in STEM.
 You will find resources, offices, and groups especially for people of color, LGBTQIA+, people with disabilities, international students, and women in academia.
 You will also find general campus and Boulder community resources; financial, food, and housing assistance; and free and low-cost mental and physical health and wellness services.

 The Office of Victim Assistance offers free and confidential counseling and advocacy to CU Boulder students, staff, and faculty who have experienced a traumatic or disruptive event, including experiences of bias.
 Visit their website to learn more, or call 303 492-8855 for after-hours phone support when they are closed.

 The INSTAAR Junior Scientist Mentoring Program (JSMP) helps underrepresented and/or under-served INSTAAR junior scientists:

 - Feel welcome in our community.

 - Make connections, develop a sense of belonging, and gain community support.